 From time to time we have received letters appreciating the little "Social Problems" which, woven into a tiny story, have drawn attention to the sorrows of women and children in this column.
 The same method of drawing attention to the chief events of the month, using them as the central incident of a series of short stories, has commended itself to that man of genius Mr. W. T. Stead, and in the Review of Reviews-which, by the bye, appears this month in a new cover-he has handled the burning questions in India, South Africa, and the Never Never Country in his own masterly style.
-We have no doubt that this new departure will rush up the circulation of the Review to until the transfer of the review to until the style of the results of th to untold thousands; it satisfies both the intelligence and the imagination.
+We have no doubt that this new departure will rush up the circulation of the Review to untold thousands, it satisfies both the intelligence to untold thousands ; it satisfies both the intelligence and the imagination.

-Chapter II .-- "The Star and the Stain at Delhi"gives some personal impressions of a man (Sir George Gordon) in the crowd who is watching the great Durbar Procession; he enters into conversation with one "Sister Rose," with whom he has previously been on duty in a cholera camp.
+Chapter II .--- "The Star and the Stain at Delhi "gives some personal impressions of a man (Sir George Gordon) in the crowd who is watching the great Durbar Frocession; he enters into conversation with one "Sister Rose," with whom he has previously been on duty in a cholera camp.
 Their conversation touches graphically on the political situation.
-They drift apart, but again when "he was turning to go, with a glow of delight, he saw Sister Rose standing some little distance from him.
+They drift apart, but again when "he was turning to go, with a glow of delight, he saw Sister Rose standing some little dis-tance from him.
 She seemed, however, to have undergone some subtle transformation.
 Her face was hard with scorn, her eyes flashed fire.

 "Seeing she did not seem to see him, he ventured to touch her arm.
 She turned as if she had been stung.
 Then, recognising Sir George, she apologised.
 She had nearly fainted, and he was glad to lead her out of the press to a quiet nook in the camp.
 "She soon recovered her self-possession.
 'Forgive me,' she said; 'but some things upset me.
 When I listened to all the swelling words, a scene came back to me which for the time obliterated all else.
 I was at me which for the time obliterated all else.
 I was at me which for the time obliterated all else.
 I was at Sialkut when the 9th Lancers arrived at their quarters.
 I had always loved them, ever since I first heard how after the Mutiny they voted that their native water bhisti was best entitled to wear the Victoria Cross awarded to the regiment.
 But these Lancers are of another sort.
-They all got drunk that day, and at night, because the native cook would not furnish them with women.
-Ladien women for their growt they kinked with women-Indian women-for their sport, they kicked him to death just outside the barracks.
-'Women-bring us women!' they cried, and because he would not, or could not, procure them they kicked him so that, when morning came, we found him soaked with blood and nearly dead.
+They all got drunk that day, and at night, because the native cook would not furnish them with wear the Victoria Cross with women-Indian women-for their sport, they kicked him to death just outside the barracks.
+'Women-bring us women !' they cried, and because he would not, or could not, procure them they kicked him so that, not, or could not, procure them they kicked him so that, when morning came, we found him soaked with blood and nearly dead.
 His ribs were broken, his eyes were injured, the poor wretch was battered and bruised from head to foot.
-We nursed him for a week, but on the eighth day he died-murdered for failing to furnish women for the oth Teneral."
+We nursed him for a week, but on the eighth day he died-murdered for failing to furnish WOmen for the died battered.